What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 You’re getting a lot of functionality for the price.
 It is perhaps the most efficient navigating budget robot with a decent amount of thoroughness.

-It isn’t as thorough as Roborock’s premium options like the S6 Pure or S6 MaxV, but it may be the only option capable at this price range capable of cleaning multiple rooms with proficiency.
+It isn’t as thorough as Roborock’s premium options like the S6 Pure or S6 MaxV, but it may be the only option capable of cleaning multiple rooms with proficiency at this price range.

 Another feature I like is the app.
-You’ll have access to features only found in premium options, like unlimited schedules per day with multiple frequency options (weekdays, weekends, custom, etc.).
+You’ll have access to features only found in premium options, like unlimited daily schedules with multiple frequency options (weekdays, weekends, custom, etc.).

 I have not found this level of customization in other brands at this price range.